 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Focus on One Room at a Time

 The first trick to decluttering your home is to focus on one room at a time.
-In larger rooms, focus on one zone at a time.
+While decluttering larger rooms, focus on one zone at a time.
 When you’re done with one area, move to the next.
-Try these 15 tips for decluttering during the cold months.

 Needed: Six Boxes

 To declutter your home, you don’t need any fancy tools.
 However, before you get started, make sure you have six boxes or bins.
 One for items destined for the trash, a second for items to recycle, a third for items to donate, a fourth for items to save for a garage sale, the fifth for items that belong in another part of the house and a sixth for items that need to be fixed.
 If you’re planning a garage sale, here are 14 tips for success.

 The medicine cabinet and bathroom drawers are often full of unnecessary items.
 The easiest way to declutter is to pull everything out at once so you can see everything you have.
 Discard any outdated medications, toiletries and makeup.
 Toss items such as hair ties you no longer use or empty lip balm tubes.
 Moving forward, organization experts suggest you should stick to one lip balm tube at a time, one shampoo and conditioner, one face wash, etc. This will help cut down on the number of products you have out at one time.
 And, those little toiletry samples and hotel soaps, find out if you can donate them to a shelter because it’s unlikely you’ll ever use them.